-Wellpoints are essentially shallow abstraction wells which offer an economical and effective method of groundwater control for site dewatering.
+For most shallow excavations and pipelines vacuum wellpoints offer an economical and effective method of groundwater control.

-Well points are installed using a variety of methods.
+Wellpoints are installed using a variety of methods.
 For most projects’ wellpoints are installed using conventional jetting method.
 This involves pumping water at high pressure (supplied by a jetting pump and/or compressed air) through a steel placing tube suspended by a 360° excavator.
 If an upper Clay is present, then wellpoints maybe pre-augured using a hydraulic auger connected to a 360° excavator.

-For more information on well pointing, please contact Stuart Well Services.
+For more information on well pointing, please contact Stuart Wells Limited.